hackebrot/cibopath/README.rst

 Info
 ----

-Cibopath also provides more additional information about a given template:
+Cibopath also provides you with additional information about a given template:

 .. code-block:: bash